DIRACGrid/DIRACOS/docs/0_concepts.md

 ### About EPEL repository

 We could very well rely on the EPEL repository to provide most of the dependencies.
 The issue there is that it is very difficult to know if we are not rebuilding some of the dependencies of a given RPM, in which case one needs to recompile it as well.
-In order to avoid such headache, we just exclude EPEL alltogether, and recompile it all.
+In order to avoid such headache, we just exclude EPEL all together, and recompile it all.

 ### About links